 One of the main efforts of my learning is to figure out how to minimize Cognitive Biases.
 I am sure I suffer from many, especially from the mother of all My-side bias and her children Confirmation bias Hindsight bias Expert trap 🎨 Typical mind fallacy Creator’s bias 🎨.
 So pleassssse help and send Feedback.
 What truths about myself people are trying to avoid telling me?

 “I am sorry that I didn’t have time to write a shorter letter” – Pascal.
 I try to distill knowledge into as few words as possible.
 I think this is one of the most important and neglected ideas about knowledge.
-The shorter the more valuable the message is (while simultaneously preserving its depth and quality).

 "If you can't explain it simply you don't understand it well enough".